Obec gives nod for casual attire in all schools

 "If the students insist on wearing casual outfits to school, a committee will be set up to consider this matter," said the secretary-general, adding the Education Ministry has already begun reviewing the school uniform rule.

-Samsen Wittayalai School director Bunyaphon Phothiwatthanat said students have the right to express themselves, but schools under the Education Ministry are bound by its rules.
+The director of Samsen Wittayalai School in Bangkok, Bunyaphon Phothiwatthanat, said students have the right to express themselves, but schools under the Education Ministry are bound by its rules.

 "If students wear casual outfits to school, we may talk to them, but won't reprimand them," he said.